UnityTech/unity-ssdlc/Coding Practice/Secure-Design-Principles.md

 ### Principle of Least Privilege

 The principle of least privilege recommends that accounts have the least amount of privilege required to perform their business processes.
-This encompasses user rights, resource permissions such as CPU limits, memory, network, and file system permissions.
+This encompasses user rights, resource permissions such as CPU (Central Processing Unit) limits, memory, network, and file system permissions.

 Example:  If a middleware server only requires access to the network, read access to a database table, and the ability to write to a log, this describes all the permissions that should be granted.
 Under no circumstances should the middleware be granted administrative privileges.